thavlik/quake-gameplay-dataset/README.md

 **UPDATE DEC 15, 2020: ALL RESOLUTIONS RELEASED**

-This is a collection of Quake gameplay footage that has been preprocessed such that it is appropriate for use in as a deep learning dataset.
+This is a collection of Quake 1 gameplay footage that has been preprocessed such that it is appropriate for use in as a deep learning dataset.

 There are no class labels or ground truth; this dataset is primarily intended for unsupervised learning.

-Custom maps and a few weapon/enemy mods made their way into dataset.
+A few videos containing weapon/enemy mods made their way into dataset.
 Future efforts may be directed at "purifying" the data in ways such as omitting these custom weapons.

 ## Resolutions
 | Resolution      | FPS | Size (GiB) | % Reduction | Download (.zip)